ISISComputingGroup/ibex_developers_manual/Computer-Troubleshooting.md

 Issue related to the computer that IBEX is running on

-## Screen Resolution needs to be Set
+## Screen Resolution needs to be Set on a small screen to view a larger screen remotely

 The resolution is settable on a remote desktop, even to a resolution bigger than the current screen.
 To do this there is a menu item on the remote desktop window for “smart sizing” which does just this.